-Using Site Specific Questions That Stress Hands-on and Problem-Solving Adapted from a report by Jim Chandler of the Maine Envirothon
+Using Site Specific Questions promoting Hands-on and Problem-Solving

 One of the outstanding aspects of the Envirothon competition is its emphasis on handson, problem solving activities.
 In addition we would like to encourage questions that involve site assessment.
-The intent is to encourage Canon Envirothon tests that make the most of testing sites while actively involving participants.
-Since Canon Envirothons are held outdoors, you should be developing tests that relate to that setting rather than a test that could just as easily be given in a classroom.

 Caution About Question Type: The easiest kind of question to grade is a multiple-choice question.
 With multiple-choice questions it is quite easy to create a question that requires only rote memorization.
 However, it is also possible to create a multiple-choice question that requires problem solving and application of concepts.
 Whether a question is multiple choice or not should not be the determining factor as to whether it is a useful question.

 The important factor is whether it encourages problem solving, or application of knowledge or a skill which demonstrates the understanding of a concept.
 Sometimes the only practical way to test for certain information is a recall-type question, but they should makeup only a small part of station test questions.

-Don't shy away from writing questions other than multiple choice for fear that the scoring will be subjective.
-In many instances these kinds of questions will better test problem-solving skills.
+Writing questions other than multiple choice for fear that the scoring will be subjective?
+In many instances these kinds of questions will better test problemsolving skills.
 With clearly defined scoring system, most questions can be scored consistently and precisely.